github/docs/content/get-started/importing-your-projects-to-github/importing-source-code-to-github/adding-locally-hosted-code-to-github.md

 If you have existing source code or repositories stored locally on your computer or private network you can add them to {% data variables.product.product_name %} by typing commands in a terminal.
 You can do this by typing Git commands directly, or by using {% data variables.product.prodname_cli %}.

 {% data variables.product.prodname_cli %} is an open source tool for using {% data variables.product.prodname_dotcom %} from your computer's command line. {% data variables.product.prodname_cli %} can simplify the process of adding an existing project to {% data variables.product.product_name %} using the command line.
-To learn more about {% data variables.product.prodname_cli %}, see "[About {% data variables.product.prodname_cli %}](/github-cli/github-cli/about-github-cli)."
+To learn more about {% data variables.product.prodname_cli %}, see "[AUTOTITLE](/github-cli/github-cli/about-github-cli)."

 {% tip %}

 **Tip:** If you're most comfortable with a point-and-click user interface, try adding your project with {% data variables.product.prodname_desktop %}.
-For more information, see "[Adding a repository from your local computer to GitHub Desktop](/desktop/contributing-and-collaborating-using-github-desktop/adding-and-cloning-repositories/adding-a-repository-from-your-local-computer-to-github-desktop)" in the *{% data variables.product.prodname_desktop %} Help*.
+For more information, see "[AUTOTITLE](/desktop/contributing-and-collaborating-using-github-desktop/adding-and-cloning-repositories/adding-a-repository-from-your-local-computer-to-github-desktop)" in the *{% data variables.product.prodname_desktop %} Help*.

 {% endtip %}